codeigniter4/CodeIgniter4/user_guide_src/source/testing/feature.rst

 ---------------

 You can set header values with the ``withHeaders()`` method.
-This takes an array of key/value pairs that would be passed as a header into the call.:
+This takes an array of key/value pairs that would be passed as a header into the call:

 .. literalinclude:: feature/006.php
    :lines: 2-